streamr-dev/quick-dijkstra/README.md

 ```

-See the complete [example] (examples/index.html) at examples/index.html
+See the complete [example](examples/index.html) at examples/index.html

 ## Api documentation